 Your pregnancy is a uniquely special time, and a maternity photo shoot will produce pictures your family will treasure for generations to come.
 Whether this is your first baby or your fourth, make the time for these first family portraits.

-The following tips will help ensure you feel your most beautiful—and that the photographer is able to capture images as magical as the relationship between mother and child.
+The following maternity portrait photography tips will help ensure you feel your most beautiful—and that the photographer is able to capture images as magical as the relationship between mother and child.

 When to take your maternity portraits

 Most photographers recommend scheduling your pregnancy photo shoot for the beginning of the third trimester.
 Between 28 to 30 weeks is ideal; it’s the sweet spot when it comes to photographing your bump.
 At around 35 weeks, you’ll start to feel a bit more awkward and less like posing.

 How to pose for the most flattering pregnancy photos

 You’ve likely been taking the side-view bump profile shots at home.
 Try posing at a 45-degree angle for your maternity portraits.
 A 45-degree angle showcases the size of your bump but is also flattering in general.